Trump judge delays hush-money decision – DW – 11/12/2024

 Beyond Trump's conviction on 34 counts of various fraud in New York, he also faces charges in two federal cases — for the illegal retention of classified government documents and for his role in the January 6 effort to violently overturn the results of the 2020 presidential election.
 A further case on his attempts at election interference in Georgia in 2020 is also pending.

-With his return to the White House Trump can be assured that the federal cases against him are scrapped.
+With his return to the White House, Trump can be assured that the federal cases against him are scrapped.
 He has attempted to get the New York case transferred to a federal court where he could quash it, but so far that has not happened.
-It is also unlikely that the Georgia case will move forward.
+It isunlikely that the Georgia case will move forward.

 js/sms (AFP, AP)